 If you are struggling for space, but need a washing machine that doesn’t dominate the room, a portable washer could be the answer.

-Best portable washing machines of 2020
+Best portable washing machines

 - Best overall – Panda 1.6 cu ft.